 H2O also features the New Edition classic, “Can You Stand the Rain,” along with original songs written by Tony, Ken Navarro, and Los Angeles-based songwriter/conducter Jonathan Merrill.
 “The diversity of music on the album is a reflection of my musical interests and influences,” said Tony.
 “There are jazz, Latin-inspired, pop, R&B and gospel songs, which are knit together through the melodic saxophone and spirit of love in the music.”

 To learn about the H2O album story, watch this video.

-Some of Tony’s performances include the National Anthem for the NBA and WNBA; venues in the Washington, D.C.
-Metro Area including Bethesda Blues & Jazz Supper Club, Jazz in the Garden, Jazz in the Park, the U.S. Botanic Garden and the National Harbor (Washington D.C. area); The Tin Pan (Richmond, VA); Chateau Elan Winery & Resort (Braselton, GA); and special events in Michigan, Texas, and Georgia.
+Some of Tony’s performances include the National Anthem for the NBA and WNBA; Bethesda Blues & Jazz Supper Club, Jazz in the Garden, Jazz in the Park, the U.S. Botanic Garden, and the National Harbor (Washington D.C. area); The Tin Pan (Richmond, VA); Chateau Elan Winery & Resort (Braselton, GA); and special events in Detroit, MI and Waco, TX.
 He has also appeared on CBS 6 Richmond’s “Virginia This Morning,” and shared the stage with award-winning artists Ken Navarro, Kim Jordan, Ben Tankard, Luther Barnes, and renowned actress/singer Rebecca Holden (Nightrider, General Hospital).